Anectine; Quelicin; Quelicin-1000 [DSC]

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child or a family member has had malignant hyperthermia.
-Signs of this health problem include a very high fever, a fast heartbeat, muscle stiffness, and trouble breathing.
+- If your child or a family member has had muscle problems or a certain health problem called malignant hyperthermia.
+Signs of malignant hyperthermia include a very high fever, a fast heartbeat, muscle stiffness, and trouble breathing.

 - If your child has had a recent burn, nerve injury, or other injury.